Dendroctonus adjunctus: Life cycle

 The lifespan of most roundheaded pine beetle is one year.
 In October and November, female adults gain flying abilities and colonize weakened pine trees by attacking the tree bole's basal portion.
 The beetles often capitalize on trees already attacked by species in the Ips and Dendroctonus genera.
 Once they locate a desirable pine tree, they release aggregation pheromones, which attract other beetles to the tree.
 The beetles then bore through the pine's bark, constructing chambers where mating occurs.
 After mating, each male-female beetle pair works together to build egg galleries, carving grid-like structures of tunnels where females lay and store their eggs.
 Though egg galleries of different mating pairs often cross, it appears roundheaded pine beetles do not actively cooperate in infesting trees beyond male-female mating partnerships.

 The roundheaded pine beetle's egg galleries can grow to be pretty extensive, as each horizontal tunnel is on average separated by 2.5-5 cm and each longitudinal tunnel by 30 cm.
-Each gallery overall is usually 30.5 cm long, but large galleries can extend to up to 1.2 meters.
+Each gallery overall is usually 30.5 cm long, but large galleries can extend to 1.2 meters.
 Female roundheaded pine beetles fill their galleries with egg, depositing one egg per grid niche on alternating sides of the gallery.
 The beetles initially keep the egg gallery free of dust, but as the gallery deepens into the tree, male beetles packs the first few inches of tunnels closest to the pine bark with boring dust, probably to protect the eggs.

 Beneath the bark, these egg galleries mostly exist in the tree's cambium, the layer separating the pine's xylem, transport tissue carrying water from tree roots to leaves, from its phloem, tissue ferrying sugar and other nutrients around the plant.
 However, the egg galleries extend into the tree's phloem and often its xylem as well extend beyond; the roundheaded pine beetles coopt phloem into their habitat, severing the tree's internal circulation and drastically reducing its ability to get sugars and nutrients to where they're needed.
 Roundheaded pine beetle pairs also feed on phloem throughout, further sapping the host tree of nutrients.